jaypopat/Discord-Bot/README.md

 - crypto name: Send current price of specific crypto in USD.
 - Please note that the script utilizes a dictionary, "db", to store the current prices of each cryptocurrency.
 The prices are only updated when the script is run.

+---

-## An updated version of this is in the making which includes the features:
+## An optimised version of this includes the features:
 # Features
 - Users can create their own portfolio by adding coins and their respective amounts
 - Users can view their portfolio by typing the command !portfolio